Build and Push Docker Image to Artifact

 - name: push image

-script: docker push $IMAGE_TAGPush to Official or Other Docker Artifacts
+script: docker push $IMAGE_TAGPush to Third-party Docker Artifacts

-To push to the official or other Docker Artifacts, store Docker credentials in a secret repository, then import them into the pipeline via the imports syntax.
+To push to third-party Docker artifact registries, store Docker credentials in a secret repository, then import them into the pipeline via the imports syntax.

 Example configuration: